kaisubr/Paladins-Neural-Network__inferencer/README.md

 ### What did the results look like?
 v4.4 performed very well!
 * It was able to detect nearly completely obstructed bodies in complex game environments.
-    * The image below was discarded from training because it was too ambiguous too label, but the model was still able to detect the enemy located behind the ally:
+    * The image below was discarded from training because it was too ambiguous to label, but the model was still able to detect the enemy located behind the ally.
+Notice that this was taken from a real match, with no 'bots' (such as 'Bot 9'), so overfitting to match label names above the enemy could not have occurred.
     * ![alt text](/someshots/j_294-4_noxml-complex-v4-detected.png "")
 * It was able to detect partially obstructed bodies.
+The image below was also discarded from training because it was too ambiguous to label, but the model performed very well.
     * ![alt text](/someshots/j_211-4-1_noxml-v4-detected.png "")
 * It was able to detect obfuscated enemies and revealed enemies behind walls.
     * ![alt text](/someshots/j_248-4-1-v4-detected.png "") ![alt text](/someshots/j_346-4-1-v4-detected.png "")